department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 <div class="va-introtext">

-A Veteran ID Card is a form of photo ID you can use to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.
-With this card, you won’t need to carry around your DD214 or other military discharge papers (like your DD256, DD257, or NG22) or share sensitive personal information to receive these discounts.
+A Veteran ID Card (VIC) is a form of photo ID you can use to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.
+With this card, you won’t need to carry around your DD214 or other military discharge papers (like your DD256, DD257, or NGB22) or share sensitive personal information to receive these discounts.
 Find out if you’re eligible for a Veteran ID Card—and how to apply.

 </div>